Can you sign a quantum state?: Quantum Signcryption: Basic Ideas

 In this setting, a third-party $\algo A$ attacks the channel between $S$ and $R$.
 First, $\algo A$ convinces $S$ to signcrypt any message; then $\algo A$ freely manipulates the resulting signcryption, finally convincing $R$ to unsigncrypt.

 \begin{experiment} Let $\Pi = (\KeyGen, \SigEnc, \VerDec)$ be a \QSC.
-An \emph{\textbf{outsider attack}} (in the one-time, two-user setting) by a QPT $\algo A$ proceeds as follows. \begin{enumerate} \item \emph{(Setup.)} Generate $(\sdk_S, \vek_S) \from \KeyGen(\secparam)$ and $(\sdk_S, \vek_S) \from \KeyGen(\secparam)$.
+An \emph{\textbf{outsider attack}} (in the one-time, two-user setting) by a QPT $\algo A$ proceeds as follows. \begin{enumerate} \item \emph{(Setup.)} Generate $(\sdk_S, \vek_S) \from \KeyGen(\secparam)$ and $(\sdk_R, \vek_R) \from \KeyGen(\secparam)$.
 Give $\vek_S$ and $\vek_R$ to $\algo A$. \item \emph{(Signcrypt.)} $\algo A$ prepares a state $\rho_{MB}$ and $\SigEnc_{S, R}$ is applied to register $M$, yielding registers $C$ and $B$. \item \emph{(Attack, unsigncrypt.)} $\algo A$ applies a channel $\Lambda_{CB \to CB}$ (possibly depending on $\vek_S, \vek_R$), and $\VerDec_{S, R}$ is applied to register $C$. \end{enumerate} \end{experiment} We refer to $\algo A$ as an \emph{\textbf{outside attacker}}, and define the (averaged) effective map

 where the expectation is over the keys and classical randomness.
-Our security definition will be based on the standard \DNS security notion for quantum authentication~\cite{DNS12,BW16}, adapted to our setting.
+Our security definition will be based on (the computational version of) \DNS security notion for one-time quantum authentication~\cite{DNS12,BW16}, adapted to our setting.
 Specifically, we will require that any (efficient) outside attack amounts to a trivial choice of effective map: implementing the ``identity map'' or the ``discard map'' on the plaintext space, with the latter resulting in a reject.

 \begin{defn} A \QSC $\Pi$ is (one-time, two-user) \textbf{outsider-secure} if, for every QPT outside attacker $\algo A$, there exists a QPT simulator $\Phi_{MB \to MB}$ of the form